netpicker/netpicker/README.md

 # Netpicker

-Test the design, security and compliance of your network
+Advance your network automation with Netpicker

-Netpicker is a Python-based testing platform for your network.
+Config backup, security / compliance testing and job automation in one platform.
 Check out our website at https://netpicker.io to get started.

 ## Documentation